-The Company's principal financial instruments comprise available-for-sale financial instruments, other receivables, other payables and cash and cash equivalents.
+The Company's principal financial instruments comprise financial assets at fair value through profit and loss, other payables and cash and cash equivalents.
 No bank loans or other financing arrangements have been required.
 No borrowings have been required to finance working capital.
 Therefore, the Company's exposure to credit risk, liquidity risk and market risk is not deemed significant.